Anu4ruby/sleepbus.org/README.md

 Just Docker, really.
 You may also need to start the Docker daemon, depending on your OS and method of installing Docker.

+#### Reclaiming disk space

+If you find your disk space running out from Docker not cleaning up volumes or such, run this command `sudo docker volume ls -qf dangling=true | xargs -r sudo docker volume rm` (with or without the `sudo`'s, per your setup).
+[More info](https://lebkowski.name/docker-volumes/)

 ### The sleepbus domain

 In order to develop better solutions, we should have an understanding of the domain we are working in.